Non-comedogenic label ยท Label claim doubt

 What does non-comedogenic actually mean?

-Non-comedogenic means the product is intended not to clog pores, but it is not a guarantee for every skin type, formula, texture, or routine.
+Non-comedogenic means the product is intended not to clog pores, but it is not a guarantee for every skin type, formula, texture, cleanser base, or routine.

-Skincare products and phone ingredient check explaining non-comedogenic label meaning Try the free ingredient checker
+Skincare products and phone ingredient check explaining non-comedogenic label meaning Check your Skin Fit free

 Question people ask